robinkshah/robinkshah/README.md

 Honours Bachelor of Science in Computer Science
 Wilfrid Laurier University | Minor in User Experience Design | Concentration in Big Data
-Expected Graduation: 2025

-Aspiring data analyst with a multidisciplinary background in software development, user-centered design, and large-scale data processing.
+Aspiring developer and analyst with a multidisciplinary background in software development, user-centered design, and large-scale data processing.
 Experienced in building interactive dashboards, conducting statistical analyses, and deriving actionable insights from complex datasets.

 ## Core Competencies